Is there a single cause of adult teeth grinding?

 If only it were that simple.

-Dentists have traced teeth-grinding back to anxiety, stress, sleep disorders, an abnormal bite, overconsumption of caffiene—even braces can be the culprit.
+Dentists have traced teeth-grinding back to anxiety, stress, sleep disorders, an abnormal bite, –even an overconsumption of caffeine.

 Ok, so how can you spot your propensity for grinding your teeth?

 What’s your masseter muscle got to do with it?

 If you’re a fitness junkie, you can likely identify every muscle in your torso and extremities but when it comes to tooth grinding, you need to look further north.
 Without a masseter muscle, you would be taking meals with a straw, because this parallelogram-shaped muscle connects your mandible (jawbone) to your cheekbone.

 The masseter muscle is the most powerful muscle in your entire body.

 - Teeth are worn down and sometimes show cracks